JonKing93/pfdf/docs/api/data/usgs/tnm/dem.rst

             read(bounds)
             read(bounds, resolution)

         Reads data within the bounding box from the current 1/3 arc-second DEM and returns the results as a Raster object.
 Automatically mosaics raster data spread across multiple DEM tiles.
 The ``bounds`` should be a BoundingBox-like object with a CRS.
-Raises an error if the bounding box intersects more than 10 DEM tiles, but see the ``max_tiles`` option below to raise this limit.
+Raises an error if the bounding box intersects more than 10 DEM tiles, but use the ``max_tiles`` option (described below) to raise this limit.

         By default, reads data from the 1/3 arc-second DEM dataset.
 Use the ``resolution`` option to read from a different dataset instead.
 Supported resolutions include: 1/3 arc-second, 1 arc-second, 1 meter, 1/9 arc-second, 2 arc-second, and 5 meter.
 Note that all tiles being read must use the same CRS.
 Raises an error if this is not the case.
 This restriction is usually most relevant for the 1 meter dataset, which uses different CRS for data in different UTM zones.
 If you are reading data from the 1 meter dataset, then check that your bounding box does not span more than 1 UTM zone.